bmc/daemonize/index.md

 - Solaris (SunOS 5.8)
 - Fedora Core 5
 - Ubuntu 8, 9 and 10
-- Mac OS X 10.4 (Tiger) and 10.6 (Snow Leopard)
+- Mac OS X 10.4 (Tiger) and 10.6 through 10.8.

-The accompanying "configure" script was generated with GNU autoconf version 2.1.3.
+The accompanying "configure" script was generated with GNU autoconf version 2.69.
 It should work, as is, for most Unix systems.

 ## Author